 If you plan to apply for the First-Year Baptist Ministerial Grant, you should speak with your advisor and plan to take this course.
 If you have any questions, contact Jeremy Johnston at 214.333.5574.

 Bookstore Vouchers (BookCards)

-A bookstore voucher (BookCard) will be available during the Cashier's Office operating hours until September 1, 2017 for the Fall 2017 Semester, for students whose guaranteed financial aid will provide a credit balance.
+A bookstore voucher (BookCard) will be available during the Cashier's Office operating hours until the add/drop date, for students whose guaranteed financial aid will provide a credit balance.
 You may contact the Cashier's Office at 214.333.5336 for additional information.